 In a similar vein, Schama describes Rembrandt in this self-portrait as "Godlike, enthroned, mantled in lustrous gold, staring down presumptuous mortals . . . a suggestion of lordly amusement playing about his eyes."
 Other terms are: force, authority, intimidating, adamant, imposing -- like a king.

 These interpretations are not wrong -- they are incomplete (as you would expect any interpretation of a great work of art to be).
 But interpretations are useful -- the way the copy of the Vienna portrait was useful in seeing the original more clearly.

 As humans, we are interpreters of faces.
 We are born with that ability and develop it from infancy.
 It is our natural tendency to assemble stimuli from the environment into the shape of faces and to read into those faces emotional states that we respond to.
 Every newspaper cartoonist makes use of the way viewers take the merest suggestion and construe it into a complete emotional experience.
 Rembrandt made this activity on the part of viewers the foundation of his portraiture.

 One of the main ways we appear to interpret Rembrandt's portrait is by combining different parts of it into a coherent emotional expression, then combining other parts into an emotional expression that contradicts the first one.

 To explore how this happens, I divided Rembrandt's face into four quadrants and combined those into four pairings.
-The first and last are the left and left sides of the face.
+The first and last are the left and right sides of the face.
 The middle two are the diagonals of the face -- left eye and right corner of the mouth, and vice versa.

 No alterations have been made to the picture other than to select the four quadrants and combine them in pairs.